opennextjs/opennextjs-aws/README.md

    path/to/opennextjs-aws/packages/open-next/dist/index.js build
    ```

 There is also a way to run OpenNext locally.
 You can read a guide about it [here](https://opennext.js.org/aws/contribute/local_run).
-Be aware that this will not work the same way as a deployed version.
 Its mostly used to development/debugging purposes.

 ### Coldstart